carpben/prettier/docs/install.md

 ```bash
 echo {}> .prettierrc.json
 ```
+> If you are using PowerShell as your CLI tool use `echo {} | out-file .prettierrc.json -encoding utf8` instead.

 Next, create a [.prettierignore](ignore.md) file to let the Prettier CLI and editors know which files to _not_ format.
 Here’s an example: